 Maintenance

-Like other roofing materials, it is important to conduct regular maintenance on your roof.
+Like other roofing materials, conducting regular maintenance on your roof is crucial.
 Regular upkeep and maintenance will keep your roof in good condition and help you spot any necessary repairs before they become a bigger problem.
-It is ideal to have your roof inspected at least twice a year, especially after storms.
+Having your roof inspected at least twice a year is ideal, especially after storms.
 Regular maintenance will prevent any backup of debris, which prevents water pooling.

 Is Torch Down Roofing Safe?

 Torch-down roofing can be safe when installed correctly by experienced professionals using the proper safety protocols.
-Since the process requires the use of a torch to heat and adhere sheets of asphalt-based material to the roof, fire hazards are present.
+Fire hazards are present since the process requires a torch to heat and adhere sheets of asphalt-based material to the roof.
 That's why we recommend hiring trained professionals for this type of roofing.

 Assembled in place from multiple sheets of asphalt-impregnated felt bedded in bitumen.
 Installed using a torch at high temperatures in order to merge with the bitumen in felt and form a single-piece membrane.